These pages will be updated whenever I get an interesting question that other

 website if you are interested in volunteering.

-Late registration is only done through the mail.
+the Walk-In Registrations, registration is done through the mail.

-registration is first-come, first-served.
-The use of the Open Registration
+Registration is first-come, first-served.
+The use of the

 process is encouraged.